Steelcrawler/CSC207Project/README.md

 6. **Manage Watchlist**: Add movies to your watchlist and remove them as needed.
 ![Adding a movie to the watchlist](https://github.com/user-attachments/assets/07a8f1fc-7a0e-493b-916e-dd2774defa37) *The popup shown after adding a selected movie to your personal watchlist*

 ![Viewing the watchlist](https://github.com/user-attachments/assets/88e3cfb7-38a4-4d09-a9ba-f79c12a4886e)
 *The watchlist view displaying all saved movies in a scrollable list*

-![Pressing select in the watchlist](https://github.com/user-attachments/assets/2e4d755e-f0b3-4f8a-a7f6-6a25f2e5c244) *The selection interface within the watchlist for choosing specific movies*
+![Pressing select in the watchlist](https://github.com/user-attachments/assets/2e4d755e-f0b3-4f8a-a7f6-6a25f2e5c244) *The selection interface within the watchlist for choosing specific movies.
+Pressing the delete button will delete the movie*

 8. **Movie Info**: See details about a movie such as rating information, trailer link, and plot summary.
 ![Seeing the movie info from my watchlist](https://github.com/user-attachments/assets/bb583a63-6f8a-4250-8f71-3a5ac552da52)